loco-choco/ProbeGrappleMod/README.md

 # Probe Grap(p)le Mod v.1.0.0
-Mod for the Alpha Outer Wilds version 1.2 that adds a graple rope to the game
+Mod for the Alpha Outer Wilds version 1.2 that adds a grapple rope to the game

 ### How do I install it?